IBM/sparksql-for-hbase/README.md

 https://spark.apache.org/downloads.html
 ```

+You may also download the source codes from (Apache Spark GiHub)[https://github.com/apache/spark] and use 2.2 branch to build it.

 Apache Spark has an online document to guide user how to set up and configure Apache Spark:

 ```sh
 https://spark.apache.org/docs/latest/
 ```

-In order to make HSpark work properly, you may need to set SPARK_HOME environment to point to your installation directory.
+In order to make HSpark work properly, you may need to set `SPARK_HOME` environment to point to your installation directory.

 2. Install Apace HBase 1.2.4